disconnectedprophet/lakehouse-conflict-detection/README.md

 # Lakehouse Conflict Detection

-Dataset and full factorial LLM experiment for detecting semantic integration conflicts in data lakehouse column pairs, with a non-LLM baseline, a multi-model comparison, and a reproducibility check.
+Dataset and full factorial LLM experiment for detecting semantic integration conflicts in data lakehouse column pairs.
+The research study includes a non-LLM baseline and a multi-LLM comparison, together with a reproducibility check.

 ## Problem

-When integrating tables from a data lakehouse, two classes of semantic conflict arise that are invisible to schema-level checks:
+When integrating tables from a data lakehouse (open table format), two classes of semantic conflict arise that are invisible to schema-level (entity match) checks:

-- TYPE1 (measure mismatch): the same concept is expressed in different units (e.g. annual revenue in USD vs EUR, venue capacity in seats vs thousands).
+- TYPE1 (measure mismatch): the same concept is expressed in different units (e.g. annual revenue in USD versus EUR, venue capacity in seats versus thousands).
-- TYPE2 (granularity mismatch): the same concept is aggregated at different levels (e.g. monthly vs annual sales, per-employee vs per-grade salary).
+- TYPE2 (granularity mismatch): the same concept is aggregated at different levels (e.g. monthly versus annual sales, per-employee versus per-grade salary).

 Standard column type classifiers (e.g. Sherlock) have low recall on the entity types where these conflicts are most common, making them unsuitable as a first-pass filter.
 This repository targets those entity types directly.